Generic stabilizers for simple algebraic groups

-If $\car k = 2$, then $V$ is obtained from the Weyl module over $k$ by modding out by the span of $v_0$.
+It remains to verify that the stabilizer is not smooth.
 One can read off the action of elements of a Chevalley basis on $V$ by writing them as matrices as we have done above and deleting the 4th row and column.
-As $G$ is transitive on nonzero vectors, we may pick the highest weight vector $v = v_{2\alpha_1 + \alpha_2}$ as a generic vector.
-As in \cite{GurLawther1}, the stabilizer $G(k)_v$ on the level of $k$-points is the subgroup generated by the copy of $\SL_2$ corresponding to $\pm \alpha_2$ and the unipotent subgroup generated by the positive root subgroups, for a total dimension of 8.
+By the transitivity of $G(k)$, we may pick the highest weight vector $v = v_{2\alpha_1 + \alpha_2}$ as a generic vector.
 The Lie algebra stabilizer $\g_v$ is normalized by the maximal torus $T$ in $G$ underlying these calculations (because $Tv \subseteq kv$), so $\g_v$ is a sum of $\g_v \cap \tor$ and those root subalgebras $\g_\alpha$ that belong to $\g_v$.
 We note from \eqref{G2.1} that $e_{\alpha_1}$ annihilates the image of $v_{-\alpha_1}$ in $V$.
 Since $\alpha_1$ and $2\alpha_1 + \alpha_2$ are both short roots, they are in the same orbit under the Weyl group, and it follows that $e_{-(2\alpha_1 + \alpha_2)}$ annihilates $v$, so $\dim \g_v \ge 9$.
-One can check that this is all of $\g_v$ by verifying that each of the remaining four root subalgebras $\g_\alpha$ for negative $\alpha$ do not annihilate $v$ or by using a computer to find a vector $v' \in V$ such that $\dim \g_{v'} = 9$.
+One can check that this is all of $\g_v$ by verifying that each of the remaining four root subalgebras $\g_\alpha$ for negative $\alpha$ do not annihilate $v$ or by using a computer to find a vector $v' \in V$ such that $\dim \g_{v'} = 9$. \end{proof}